Downlink/test/Readme.md

    *********************************************************/

-  // Provide the device id (100) of the remote device you want to access client.getData(100, 'my-channel-data', function(err, data){
+  // Provide the deviceId of the remote device you want to access client.getData(deviceId, 'my-channel-data', function(err, data){
     if(err) return console.error('channel-data error:', err.message);

     // data is the value of 'my-channel-data' data source